automatika-robotics/embodied-agents/docs/examples/multiprocessing.md

 goto.add_publisher_preprocessor(goal_point, llm_answer_to_goal_point)

 # Define a semantic router between a generic LLM component, VQA MLLM component and Go-to-X component
-goto_route = Route(routes_to=goto_query,
+goto_route = Route(
+    routes_to=goto_query,
+    samples=[
-    samples=["Go to the door", "Go to the kitchen", "Get me a glass", "Fetch a ball", "Go to hallway"])
+        "Go to the door",
+        "Go to the kitchen",
+        "Get me a glass",
+        "Fetch a ball",
+        "Go to hallway",
+    ],
+)

-llm_route = Route(routes_to=llm_query,
+llm_route = Route(
+    routes_to=llm_query,
+    samples=[
-    samples=["What is the capital of France?", "Is there life on Mars?", "How many tablespoons in a cup?", "How are you today?", "Whats up?"])
+        "What is the capital of France?",
+        "Is there life on Mars?",
+        "How many tablespoons in a cup?",
+        "How are you today?",
+        "Whats up?",
+    ],
+)

-mllm_route = Route(routes_to=mllm_query,
+mllm_route = Route(
+    routes_to=mllm_query,
+    samples=[
-    samples=["Are we indoors or outdoors", "What do you see?", "Whats in front of you?", "Where are we", "Do you see any people?", "How many things are infront of you?", "Is this room occupied?"])
+        "Are we indoors or outdoors",
+        "What do you see?",
+        "Whats in front of you?",
+        "Where are we",
+        "Do you see any people?",
+        "How many things are infront of you?",
+        "Is this room occupied?",
+    ],
+)

 router_config = SemanticRouterConfig(router_name="go-to-router", distance_func="l2")
 # Initialize the router component